White House COVID Testing Is Riddled With Holes, Insiders Say

 There were, officials said, other problems with the testing protocols.
 For starters, staffers in the EEOB said they have been concerned about the accuracy of the tests administered—swab tests with near immediate results.
 And one other EEOB official said that while not everyone in the building has been required to work from the office, some individuals who experienced symptoms over the last several months were able to stay at work before securing a time to be tested.

-At the White House, those entering the compound had reportedly been required to take Abbot point of care swab tests.
+At the White House, those entering the compound had reportedly been required to take Abbott point-of-care swab tests.
 But scientists said those have mixed results and it’s unclear what tests are being administered now.
 Over time, the universe of those subjected to testing has been decreased to those who work closely with the president.
 The White House does not mandate the wearing of face masks either.

 “All those in close proximity to the president are tested beforehand,” said White House spokesperson Judd Deere.
 “Per CDC guidelines, face coverings are recommended.”

-In the wake of the Trumps’ positive tests, on Friday morning, First Lady Trump’s chief of staff Stephanie Grisham told The Daily Beast that “all East Wing staff continues to telework.”
+In the wake of the Trumps’ positive tests, on Friday morning, Melania Trump’s chief of staff, Stephanie Grisham, told The Daily Beast that “all East Wing staff continues to telework.”

 Troye, a longtime Republican who also worked as a counterterrorism adviser to Vice President Mike Pence, decried the culture of the Trump White House, instilled from the top down, of frequently disregarding public-safety and pandemic-era guidelines while at work.